pwnsbd/Instagram_Clone/README.md

 # instagram_clone
-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed, add comments.

 Time spent: **13** hours spent in total